countercurrent-time/Thaw/docs/manual.md

 Thaw now have two basic subcommand: `init` and 'submit'.

-# init
+# Initialization

-Init a directory with corresponding operation.

-Only need an argument like `thaw init path`.

-Thaw can distinguish three kinds of directories.
+There are three kinds of directories that should be initialled.

 ## The directory of all the repositories

 It has a `compile_args.yml` with the arguments for compilation, which can be called when user submit a code.

-Thaw will init any directories without any features by adding a `compile_args.yml`.
+Thaw will init any directories by adding a `compile_args.yml`.

 ## Directory of a repository of problems

 It is a git repository, and a subdirectory of the directory of all the repositories.

-User should init the directory manually by `git init`.
+`git init` should be used manually to init a repository of problems.

 ## Directory of a single problem

 It has a `config.yml` with all of information of the problem, and it is a subdirectory of the directory of a repository of problems.

-Thaw will init a subdirectory of the directory of a repository of problems by adding a `config.yml`.
+Thaw will new a problem by adding a `config.yml`.

 # submit

-Uncompleted.

 Submit a code and judge it.